-5 places to visit in the French countryside
+5 Places to Visit in The French Countryside

 France is one of the most popular destinations for travelers from all over the world.
 Every year, millions of foreign citizens come to enjoy its beauty.
 The extraordinary life of the French, stunning sights, delicious food, gourmet cheeses and drinks, Gothic romance, medieval art, picturesque landscapes, and the charm of French nature will leave you in awe.

 If you are heading to France and don’t have enough time to spend your holiday, we recommend going to the quiet Dordogne.
 In the Dordogne, you can safely start the journey without any preparation.
+This place is located in the heart of France and offers breathtaking landscapes, castles, and amazing villages.

 You will always find something to see, from the beautiful Banyak Castle on the hill itself to many picturesque natural landscapes.
 In addition, It is also home to the most beautiful villages in France, rich in nature and cultural heritage.
+It is definitely a must-visit destination in the French countryside.
+Also, you should try the local food, which is known as “the most delicious in France.”

 The Dordogne is also sometimes called the cradle of humanity because of the discovered mobile sites of ancient people.
 Dordogne is a land where you can study the prehistoric drawings of our ancestors in the depths of the caves.
+Moreover, beautiful villages, natural parks, and castles are waiting for you here.
+So if you want to explore France off the beaten path, visit Dordogne.

 Luberon is a place where you can enjoy communication with ordinary people from French society.
 It is located in the south of France.
 The Luberon is also an ideal place to live among the humble French and feel the nature and mountain air.
+This place is full of green parks, hills, and mountains.
+It is also rich in culture and tradition, which can be seen through its historical buildings.

-In the summer months, many visitors come here, mainly the British adore this place.
+In the summer months, many visitors come here, mainly the British, who adore this place.
 People come to experience the charm of local villages’ peace.
 Enjoying the Luberon’s lush forests, stunning lilac lavender fields, local farmers’ markets, and colorful fairytale houses, you will quickly realize what makes the Luberon so alluring and inviting.

 3. Loire Valley

 The Loire Valley is also a well-known countryside destination for tourists and travelers.
 The Loire Valley is a region in France famous for its indescribable beauty of landscapes, an abundance of chic royal palaces, cozy vineyards, and picturesque villages with lush green spaces.
+It is a region of France with many castles and gardens.
+You can spend your days taking a tour of the many fantastic castles and marveling at the beauty of their architecture.

 The Loire Valley is located along the Loire River, curving and passing through the old French villages.
 The Loire Valley is full of the scenic beauty of castles.
 It is also full of various wineries, giving those who wish extensive tours of the vineyards that have been preserved here since the time of the Roman Empire.
 Besides, the vineyards will invite you for some tasting.